shawntabrizi/substrate-package/README.md

 # Substrate Package

-A stable, known working version of the [Substrate Node Template](https://github.com/paritytech/substrate/tree/master/node-template) and [Substrate UI](https://github.com/paritytech/substrate-ui).
+A stable, known working version of the [Substrate Node Template](https://github.com/paritytech/substrate/tree/master/node-template), [Substrate Module Template](https://github.com/shawntabrizi/substrate-module-template), and [Substrate UI](https://github.com/paritytech/substrate-ui).

 # How to use it: